Asset Disposition: Best Practices & Strategies for Success

 6. ESG and Operational Efficiency Impact

-Structured disposition contributes to ESG targets through recycling, reduced waste, and better resource utilization.
-It also supports circular supply chain outcomes by keeping usable equipment and materials in productive use longer.
 Clearing non-performing assets improves space efficiency and supports leaner operations.
-These outcomes align with CSR commitments, internal KPIs, long-term operational planning, and environmental impact goals.
+These outcomes align with Corporate Social Responsibility (CSR) commitments, internal KPIs, long-term operational planning, and environmental impact goals.

 7. Delegating Disposition to the Right Teams